 Jimmie Johnson is one of the most accomplished professional athletes of his era.
 The only race car driver in history to be named Associated Press Male Athlete of the Year, he is a seven-time NASCAR Cup Series champion, sharing the all-time record with stock car racing icons Richard Petty and Dale Earnhardt.
 He is the author of one of the greatest championship runs ever seen in sports and continues to break new ground with his accomplishments both on and off the track.

-With an appeal that extends well beyond racing, Johnson has been supported since 2002 by Lowe’s Home Improvement, his one and only primary sponsor for his entire Cup Series career.
-Hours after winning his sixth championship, Johnson was the first athlete ever to co-host ESPN’s flagship news show, “SportsCenter.”
+With an appeal that extends well beyond racing, Johnson was the first athlete ever to co-host ESPN’s flagship news show, “SportsCenter.”
 He has been a guest on “The Tonight Show Starring Jimmy Fallon,” “The Late Show with Stephen Colbert,” “The Late, Late Show with James Corden,” “LIVE with Kelly and Ryan,” “The Today Show,” “Good Morning America” and “Ellen.”
-Johnson made a cameo on NBC’s “Superstore” and was a presenter at the 51st annual Country Music Association Awards.
+Johnson made a cameo on NBC’s “Superstore” and was a presenter at the 51st annual Country Music Association Awards which aired in primetime on ABC.
 He has appeared as himself numerous times in scripted series, including on Nickelodeon’s animated “Bubble Guppies” and as character “Jiminy Johnson” on Disney’s “Mickey and the Roadster Racers.”
 In print, he has twice been featured on the cover of Sports Illustrated, along with publications such as Success, Parade and TV Guide.
-Johnson has been profiled by lifestyle magazines Architectural Digest and Garden and Gun with wife Chandra and in The New York Times style section.
+Johnson has been profiled by lifestyle magazines Architectural Digest, Garden and Gun and was featured in the New York Times style section.
+He has also been highlighted in business publications such as the Wall Street Journal and the Harvard Business Review.

 In 2006, the Johnsons launched the Jimmie Johnson Foundation, which is dedicated to helping children, families and communities in need.
-It focuses on funding K-12 public education, primarily through the Jimmie Johnson Foundation/Lowe’s Toolbox for Education Champions Grant program and the annual Helmet of Hope initiative.
+It focuses on funding K-12 public education, primarily through the Jimmie Johnson Foundation, Champions Grant program and the annual Helmet of Hope initiative.
 Grants have been awarded nationwide to hundreds of school projects focused on science and technology, health and fitness programs, trade-based programs, school improvements, language and literary programs, and the arts.
 The foundation raises funds through an annual golf tournament and a series of special events held throughout the year.
 To date, more than $11 million has been contributed to various organizations.
+Johnson also partners with the Make-A-Wish Foundation to grant children diagnosed with critical illnesses life-changing experiences and he has granted more than 48 wishes throughout his racing career.

 At just 8 years old, Johnson won a 60cc class local track championship despite sustaining a severe knee injury with several races remaining and finishing the season in a cast.
 From motorcycles, Johnson graduated to the Mickey Thompson Entertainment Group Stadium Racing Series, where he had even more success.